Bonus Download: Grab my free Color Theory Cheat Sheet.

 When creating a 2 value notan study, I use white for any areas which are hit by some kind of direct light and black for any areas which are not hit by direct light.
 The usual exceptions to this are objects which have white or black local colors (like a white dress or black suit).
 But even then, a white dress in shadow can appear darker than a black suit under direct light.

-The other method I use is just to split the painting into two value groups - values which are above the half-way point in the painting, and values which are below.
+The other method I use is just to split the painting into two value groups: values that are above the halfway point in the painting and values which are below.

 I also note that the use of white and black are merely symbolic.
 It does not mean the lightest light and darkest dark are actually white and black.
 White is just symbolic of light, and black is symbolic of dark.

-A 2 value notan study is perfect for subjects which have a simple value structure and large shapes, like the painting below by Claude Monet:
+A 2 value notan study is perfect for subjects that have a simple value structure and large shapes, like the painting below by Claude Monet:

 3 Value Notan